 Being my Own Boss

-We were out dining when I noticed this never-ending coming and going of Skip The Dishes drivers, of all shapes and sizes, and it just flicked a switch for me.
-The thing is, I used to work for Dine-In Victoria, which was the analog version of these ultra-sophisticated online delivery services.
+We were out dining when I noticed this never-ending coming and going of Skip The Dishes drivers.
+All shapes and sizes and it just flicked a switch for me.
+I used to work for Dine-In Victoria, which was the analog version of these ultra-sophisticated online delivery services.
 There was an office with dispatchers who communicated through text with drivers in uniform.
 Most of the orders to the restaurants went through fax!
 Many of these places couldn’t keep up when Skip arrived on the scene and shut down.

 Now as a Skip The Dishes driver it has been like going from an old Nokia to the newest iPhone.
 With that being said, even the newest device will occasionally make you cringe.
-There’s the slow shifts, the glitchy app, the hard-to-find houses, dark roads and traffic jams, the wait times, and the generally rare but nonetheless existing “no tippers.”
-Still, when you’re out there on your own terms making a living, listening to music and observing this strange new world from the comfort of your car seat, it really isn’t that bad….in fact, it’s pretty good.
+There’s the slow shifts, the glitchy app, and the hard-to-find houses.
+The dark roads and traffic jams, the wait times, and the generally rare “no tippers”.
+Still, when you’re out there on your own terms making a living, listening to music and observing this strange new world from the comfort of your car seat, it really isn’t that bad… In fact, it’s pretty good.

 Learn more about the requirements and pay for a Skip the Dishes driver with this a step by step walk-through of the sign-up process.Skip The Dishes Courier: A Complete Guide